polyswarmer/documentation/_i18n/en/_pages/dev_env_win.md

 ./polyswarmvenv/Scripts/Activate.ps1
 ```

-> Info: If you install `polyswarm-client` in a virtualenv, you'll need to "activate" the virtualenv (see above) each time you open a shell.

 ## Install `polyswarm-client` Libraries

-> Info: If you're using a virtualenv, ensure that you activate it before installing `polyswarm-client`.
+> Info: If you're using a virtualenv (see above), ensure that you activate it before installing `polyswarm-client`.

 Installing `polyswarm-client` is as simple as:
 ```bash